microsoftgraph/entra-powershell/module/Entra/docs/New-EntraUserAppRoleAssignment.md

 ### -PrincipalId
 The object ID of the principal to which the new app role is assigned.
-When assigning a new role to a user provide the object ID of the user.
+When assigning a new role to a user, provide the object ID of the user.

 ```yaml
 Type: String